1 - Be an exchange student at an AU Partner University

 # 2 - Participate in a worldwide exchange through ISEP

-Alfred University is proud to be a member of the International Student Exchange Program, a non-profit educational community made up of 328 colleges and universities around the world, dedicated to helping students overcome the financial and academic barriers to study abroad.
-Placements are available for a semester or an academic or calendar year.
-To see a list of ISEP programs, from the Advanced Search page (steps above), select the program type "AU-ISEP Exchange."
+Alfred University is proud to be a member of the International Student Exchange Program, a non-profit educational community made up of over 130 colleges and universities around the world, dedicated to helping students overcome the financial and academic barriers to study abroad.
+These programs are also more independent and offer a great variety of countries you can go to.
+With that variety of countries comes a variety of courses you can take too!
+One thing to note about ISEP programs, instead of applying to only one, you actually apply to a list of at least three so you need to be a bit flexible about where you end up.
+Placements are available for semester, academic or calendar year programs.
+To see a list of ISEP programs, from the program search page (steps above), select the program option "AU-ISEP Exchange."

 # 3 - Choose a comprehensive program through an AU-Approved Study Abroad Organization

-Hundreds of options worldwide are open to students through our many partnerships with U.S. and international study abroad organizations.
+Study abroad options worldwide are open to students through our many partnerships with U.S. and international study abroad organizations.
 Whether you want to go abroad for 2 weeks or a year, there is a program for you!
-To see a list of the many programs available through approved organizations, from the Advanced Search page (steps above), select the program type "AU-Approved Study Abroad Organizations."
+These programs offer a bit more student support, often include fieldtrips to local cultural spots, and have staff in your host country dedicated to your study abroad group.
+To see a list of the many programs available through approved organizations, from the program search page (steps above), select the program option "AU-Approved Study Abroad Organizations".
+If you would like to look at more options, you can also check out the websites for the different study abroad companies AU is affiliated with.
+Even though only some of their programs are listed on abroad.alfred.edu, you are eligible to participate in all of their programs.

 # 4 - Go abroad with AU faculty and students on an Alfred University Faculty-Led Program

 Our faculty lead unique, diverse experiences abroad each year.
-These can be stand-alone courses, or integrated into a campus-based semester course; they run in May, during the Allen Term, or Spring Break.
+These can be stand-alone courses, or integrated into a campus-based semester course; they run in May, during the Allen Term, or over Spring Break.
 Past programs include Cultural Anthropology in Belize, The German Auto Industry, Drawing & Painting in Florence, The Equine Industry in Ireland, Business & Culture of Japan, and the History of Fascism in Italy & Germany.
-To see a list of past and current study abroad programs, from the Advanced Search page (steps above), select the program type "AU Faculty-Led Study Abroad Programs."
+To see a list of past and current study abroad programs, from the program search page (steps above), select the program option "AU Faculty-Led Study Abroad Programs."

 Courses, Cost, Experience